 - write up a research project to disseminate the results to specialised and non-specialised audiences

-- identify relevant research questions and generate testable hypotheses
+- identify relevant research questions, and generate testable quantitative hypotheses or objectives for qualitative research

 - embed hypotheses in a clear theoretical framework

 This module consists of a small number of group and supervisory and problem solving meetings that aim to support students at all stages in the development of their SSRP.
 Initial meetings focus on the identification of a research question that is theoretically and empirically justifiable and that is sufficiently specific to allow the generation of one or more testable hypotheses.
 As the project develops students will be expected to work to take initiative and responsibility in moving the project forwards (to identify participants and appropriate measures, to think through the project at a procedural level, to generate data and analyse it appropriately and to understand the clinical implications of the project).

 Students will work independently supported by a clinical supervisor in the field and their clinical tutor and the research team at the university.

 Learning and Teaching